Semiframes: the algebra of semitopologies and actionable coalitions: Semitopology

-In Subsection~\ref{subsect.closed.sets.basics} we check that some familiar properties of closures carry over from topologies to semitopologies.
+\jamiesection{Regular = weakly regular + unconflicted} \jamiesubsection{Closed sets} In Subsection~\ref{subsect.closed.sets.basics} we check that some familiar properties of closures carry over from topologies to semitopologies.
 There are no technical surprises, but this in itself is a mathematical result that needs checked.
 Then, we will use this to study the relation between closures and sets of intertwined points.

 \begin{defn} Suppose $(\ns P,\opens)$ is a semitopology and suppose $p\in\ns P$ and $P\subseteq\ns P$.
-Then: \begin{enumerate*} \item Define $\closure{P}\subseteq\ns P$ the \deffont{closure} of $P$ to be the set of points $p$ such that every open neighbourhood of $p$ intersects $P$.
+Then: \begin{enumerate*} \item Define $\closure{P}\subseteq\ns P$ the \deffont{closure of $P$} to be the set of points $p$ such that every open neighbourhood of $p$ intersects $P$.
 In symbols using Notation~\ref{nttn.between}:

 \item As is standard, we may write $\closure{p}$ for $\closure{\{p\}}$.
 Unpacking definitions for reference:

 \end{enumerate*} \end{defn}

 \begin{lemm} Suppose $(\ns P,\opens)$ is a semitopology and suppose $P,P'\subseteq\ns P$.
 Then taking the closure of a set is: \begin{enumerate*} \item \emph{Monotone:}\quad If $P\subseteq P'$ then $\closure{P}\subseteq\closure{P'}$. \item \emph{Increasing:}\quad $P\subseteq\closure{P}$. \item \emph{Idempotent:}\quad $\closure{P}=\closure{\closure{P}}$. \end{enumerate*} \end{lemm} \begin{proof} By routine calculations from Definition~\ref{defn.closure}. \end{proof}